playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-preface/index.md

 #### Angular Is Not AngularJS {#angular-not-angularjs}

 Despite the similarities in their names, these two are entirely distinct entities.
-More specifically, [AngularJS was originally released in 2010](https://unicorn-utterances.com/posts/web-components-101-history#2010-The-Early-Days-of-MVC-in-JS) and was followed up by the initial release of Angular in 2016. **Despite this shared lineage, the core concepts shifted drastically between these two releases.** For all intents and purposes, you will not know AngularJS at the end of this book: You will know Angular.
+More specifically, [AngularJS was initially released in 2010](https://unicorn-utterances.com/posts/web-components-101-history#2010-The-Early-Days-of-MVC-in-JS) and was followed up by the initial release of Angular in 2016. **Despite this shared lineage, the core concepts shifted drastically between these two releases.** For all intents and purposes, you will not know AngularJS at the end of this book: You will know Angular.

 #### We're Using Standalone Components {#standalone-components}